 Honorary Degree Recipients

-Known and respected worldwide for his coverage of global breaking news and features, Duthiers is a CBS News correspondent and an anchor for CBSN.
-As a leading broadcast journalist, he has been called upon to witness, synthesize and tell some of the most disturbing news.
+Known and respected worldwide for his coverage of global breaking news and features, Duthiers is a correspondent for CBS News and an anchor for their 24/7 digital streaming network, CBSN.
+As a leading broadcast journalist, he has been called upon to witness, synthesize, and report some of the most disturbing news.
 He says he reports the news “to give voice to the voiceless.”

-From the Ferguson, Missouri shootings to the police-shooter manhunt in Pennsylvania, Duthiers’ gripping reports have been featured on many CBS programs.
+From the Ferguson, Missouri, shootings to the police-shooter manhunt in Pennsylvania, Duthiers’ gripping reports have been featured on many CBS programs.
 Before joining CBS in 2014, Duthiers was a CNN international correspondent based in Lagos, Nigeria.
-He received a Peabody Award for his report about the hundreds of girls who were kidnapped from their Nigerian school by the Islamist terror group Boko Haram.
-He also investigated the plight of trafficked children in Haiti and interviewed the nation’s president about the issue.
+He received a Peabody Award for his report about the hundreds of girls who were kidnapped from their Nigerian school by the terrorist group Boko Haram.
+He also investigated the plight of trafficked children in Haiti and interviewed the nation’s president for answers.

-Duthiers began his broadcast career in 2009 on the CNN news program “Amanpour” before becoming associate producer for Anderson Cooper 360.
-The son of Haitian immigrants who is fluent in English, French, and Creole, he was among the first journalists to provide Emmy Award-winning coverage of the 2010 earthquake in Haiti.
+Duthiers began his broadcast career in 2009 on the CNN news program Amanpour before becoming associate producer for Anderson Cooper 360.
+The son of Haitian immigrants, he is fluent in English, French, and Creole, and was among the first journalists to provide Emmy Award-winning coverage of the 2010 earthquake in Haiti.